timvandermeij/sentiment-analysis/README.md

 Running the code
 ================

 All code is written in Python.
-To run the simple sentiment analaysis program, execute:
+To run the simple sentiment analysis program, execute:

     $ python preprocess.py
-    $ python analyze.py "Yay, sentiment analysis is working perfectly!"
+    $ echo "Yay, sentiment analysis is working perfectly!" | python analyze.py

 Running `preprocess.py` only needs to be done once.
 If all required data is available, `preprocess.py` will do nothing.

-The output of `analyze.py` is a score between -1 and 1, where -1 indicates that the message is negative, 1 indicates that the message is positive and 0 indicates that the message is neutral.
+The output of the analysis program are lines containing scores between -1 and 1, where -1 indicates that the message is negative, 1 indicates that the message is positive and 0 indicates that the message is neutral.
+The output can also contain grouping data or some visualization of the message.

+Instead of using a single line as input, one can give the file to read as standard input as follows:

+    $ python analyze.py < commit_comments.json
+    $ python classify.py score < commit_comments.json

+The latter `classify.py` script uses a (naive) classifier to predict the scores using a labeled dataset.
+Both programs work in a similar manner.

+The output can be given to the `reducer.py` script, but only if it has been sorted on the first column of the output (the group or the score of the line).
+This can be done using MapReduce as described later on.
+This generates a histogram of frequencies of the scores, and this can be passed to `plot.py` to make a graph of the frequencies.

 Installation notes for the DAS-3
 ================================